-Management fees and expenses paid to equity funds have declined primarily due to some equity funds reaching the end of their fund lives, and declines in outstanding fund investments.
-In 2014, management fees and expenses were offset by an option fee of approximately \$141,000 (NMSBIC's share) recognized by New Mexico Mezzanine Partners.
-After adjusting for this 2014 option fee, management fees and expenses dropped from about \$293,891 in 2014, to \$261,797 in 2015.
+Management fees and expenses paid to equity funds, net of other income from equity funds, have declined primarily due to several equity funds reaching the end of their fund lives, and declines in outstanding fund investments.
+The low point in 2014 was impacted by non-recurring other income of \$141,000, that offset management fees in that year.

-Equity Fund Management Fees, Operating Expenes, and Other Income (in thousands)
+Equity Fund Management Fees, Operating Expense, and Other Income

-NMSBIC's direct operating expenses of \$240,856 in 2015, were slightly higher than the previous year, and were comprised of \$115,574 in other program services, plus \$125,282 in management and general expenses.
-With \$37.7 million in total assets, operating expenses were 0.64% of total assets in 2015.
+NMSBIC's direct operating expenses of \$242,331 in 2016, were slightly higher than the previous year, and were comprised of \$117,043 included in other program services, and \$125,265 in management and general expenses.
+With \$41.7 million in total assets, operating expenses were 0.58% of total assets in 2016.